|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Prepare the gravy while the finished turkey is standing before being served.

-From the saucepan full of broth, add 1/2 cup of the broth to the cast iron pan.
+From the bowl full of juices, add 1/2 cup of the juices to the cast iron pan.
 Stir it all around at medium-low heat and mix it all together.
 The roux will begin to change from lumps into thick goo.
-Add more broth, and keep stirring.
+Add more juices, and keep stirring.

 Serve the hot gravy along with your turkey.